Voss Veksel- og Landmandsbank

-Voss Veksel- og Landmandsbank or Vekselbanken is a Norwegian commercial bank located in Voss, Hordaland.
+Voss Veksel- og Landmandsbank or Vekselbanken is a Norwegian commercial bank located in Vossavangen in Voss Municipality.
 It is the only remaining independent commercial bank that had not merged into DnB NOR, Nordea, Fokus Bank or a sparebank.

 History

 The bank is listed on the Oslo Stock Exchange and was founded in 1899 to provide services to the labourers working on building the Bergen Line through Voss.